-Alabama Soccer Association, US Soccer, US Youth Soccer and NSCAA - Partners in Education
+Alabama Soccer Association, US Soccer, US Youth Soccer and USC - Partners in Education

-We have multiple soccer organizations in America; U.S. Soccer, U.S. Youth Soccer and the NSCAA tend to be the main groups working with our youth players in Alabama.
+We have multiple soccer organizations in America; U.S. Soccer, U.S. Youth Soccer and the United Soccer Coaches tend to be the main groups working with our youth players in Alabama.

 As coaches, we all play in the same sandbox and as the modern youth game has evolved over the past decade, coaches are more likely to belong to more than one organization

-Alabama Soccer Association has approximately 15,000 members.
+Alabama Soccer Association has over 25,000 players.
 Coaching Education is a huge part of what we are involved in.
-"We are the office for Education and Information and Guidance"
+"We are the office for Education, Information, and Guidance"

 The process of education can sometimes be confusing to coaches.....which organization?.....which course?.....